 Your eyes always give the game away.
-Late nights, smoky atmospheres and years of sun exposure all take their toll on the skin around your eyes and the older you get the harder it is to disguise the damage.
+Late nights, smokey atmospheres and years of sun exposure all take their toll on the skin around your eyes and the older you get the harder it is to disguise the damage.
 Here are a few common eye problems and a few simple ways to sort them out.

 Usually worse in the morning, caused by a pooling of fluid under the eye as you sleep.